Brantford Collegiate Institute: Programs

-The school offers many programs which aid students in deciding their fate post secondary school.
+The school offers many programs which aid students in deciding their path after secondary school.
 The BCI-Laurier Program is a partnership between Laurier Brantford and Brantford Collegiate Institute which began in 1999.
-The mandate of the program is to provide enrichment for students in the area of Leadership, Teamwork and Presentation through a unique integration model.
+The mandate of the program is to provide enrichment for students in the area of Leadership, Teamwork and Presentation through an integration model.
 Students take academic level courses and work collaboratively with their peers in focused classes over the four years of high school.
-Surrounded by their academically minded classmates, BCI-Laurier program students have the opportunity to develop confidence in their ability to lead, to be an effective member of a team, and to speak publicly to small and large groups; all extremely desirable skills in post-secondary and the world of work.
+BCI-Laurier program students have the opportunity to develop confidence in their ability to lead, to be an effective member of a team, and to speak publicly to small and large groups.
 The Laurier program stopped accepting new applicants after 2021/2022 school year due to a variety of factors including the de-streaming of grade nine classrooms in Ontario.
 The final Laurier class is set to graduate in the 2024/2025 school year.

 The school also offers many Specialist High Skills Major(SHSM) programs, offered exclusively to grade 11s and 12s.
 These programs are designed to offer students the courses based on their decisions for post secondary.
 As of 2024, BCI offers a Health, Fitness and Wellness SHSM, as well as a Manufacturing SHSM.

-BCI also offers a French emersion program that allows students to delve deeper into their French studies through additional classes offered in the language.
+BCI also offers a French immersion program that allows students to delve deeper into their French studies through additional classes offered in the language.
 This normally culminates with the students taking the DELF test at the end of their grade twelve year to get officially graded on the subject.